Active learning for data streams: a survey: Online active learning approaches

-where $i=1, \ldots, L$ is the number of classes and $m$ is a pre-defined constant used to control the size of the threshold.
-The model is represented by an ensemble of N classifiers and, when ADWIN detects a concept drift, the classifier with the higher error is replaced with a newly trained one.
-Finally, the class imbalance issue is also taken into account in two ways, during the training of the ensemble with the use of class-specific weights, and during the active learning routine, by dynamically adjusting the threshold to select more observations belonging to the minority class.
-Another ensemble-based approach to perform active learning from data streams has been proposed by \cite{Zhu2007}.
-The authors partitioned the data stream $\mathbf{S}$ into chunks of observations and then trained each of the $k$ models composing the ensemble $E$ on a different chunk of data.
+Another window-based approach to perform active learning from data streams has been proposed by \cite{Zhu2007}.
+The authors developed an ensemble $E$ by partitioning the data stream $\mathbf{S}$ into chunks and then training each of the $k$ models composing the ensemble $E$ on a different chunk of data.
 In this way, even if the previous observations become unavailable, the models can be used when taking the sampling decision in order to take into account a global uncertainty measure, which is a more robust approach than treating each chunk as a static dataset.
 At time step $t$, the learner receives a data chunk $\mathbf{S}_t$, which is used to build the current classifier $C_t$.
 At this point, the ensemble is composed by $C_t$, together with the most recent $k-1$ classifiers, $C_{t-k+1}, \ldots, C_{t-1}$, trained on the labeled examples sampled from the previously observed data chunks, $L_{t-k+1}, \ldots, L_{t-1}$.
 At each iteration, the objective is to predict the remaining unlabeled data points from the current chunk, $U_t$.
 The ensemble-based active learning framework is depicted in Figure \ref{fig:ensemble}.
 The instances selected to be queried are the ones with the largest ensemble variance, and the predictions are obtained by combining the predictions of the single classifiers using the weights $\omega_{t-k+1}, \ldots, \omega_{t-1}$.
 Finally, a weight updating rule is used to adapt to dynamic data streams.

-Ensemble classifiers have also been used by \cite{Shan2019} and \cite{Zhang2018}, which is built upon the pairwise classifiers strategy introduced by \cite{Xu2016}.
+\cite{Shan2019} and \cite{Zhang2018} developed online active learning strategies by building upon the pairwise classifiers strategy introduced by \cite{Xu2016}.
 The pairwise strategy makes use of two models, a stable classifier $C_s$ and a dynamic classifier $C_d$, and divides the data stream into batches as in \citep{Zhu2007}.
 The prediction for an incoming data point $\mathbf{x}_t$ is obtained with a weighted average of the predictions obtained from the two classifiers as in